jankibort/BookShop-React/README.md

 - transition on pagination change
 - more cart-management tools
 - persisting cart state (cookies or session storage usage)
+- products prices scaling
+- moving strings into locales object with key based on components names

 //FIXME: bug on post request - err 422